erichards52/Master-Project/stepTwo_Benchmark/dBScripts/README.md

 # Explanation of Structure
-## Each Classifier's directories are divided into sections
+## Each classifier's directories are divided into sections

 ### ClassificationScripts
 * Contains scripts used for performing classification